Frequently Asked Questions

 How reliable is the CivDot / CivDot+?

-The rugged, versatile and reliable CivDot+ is the ideal tool for construction projects with tight tolerances.
-The chassis is very rugged, with 10” ground clearance for smooth operation in any field.
+The rugged, versatile and reliable CivDot+ is an ideal tool for construction projects with tight tolerances.
+The Robot is very rugged, with 10” ground clearance for smooth operation in any field.
 The most common issues include flat tires and negligence.

 Civ has a thorough validation process.
 Before the rover will mark, it will validate that the CivDot’s position is within the tolerance, and ensure that it only marks at the given accuracy.